tangentsoft/pidp8i/doc/class-os8script.md

 ### `print_expand`

-Close kin to path_expand.
+Helper method -- close kin to path_expand.
 Takes a string that may name a path substitution or the magic $version value and performs the appropriate value substitution.

 Takes one argument, a string, `path` that is parsed.